spacelift-io/spacectl/README.md

 First, it looks for `SPACELIFT_API_GITHUB_TOKEN`.
 While only avaialble to accounts that use GitHub as their identity provider, this environment-based authentication method is very convenient in the context of GitHub Actions.
 You can read more about this approach [here](https://docs.spacelift.io/integrations/api#authenticating-with-the-api).
 If this variable is available, the credentials lookup terminates.
 Otherwise, it assumes API keys are used.

-API key credentials (id and secret) need to be provided through `SPACELIFT_API_KEY_ID` and `SPACELIFT_API_KEY_SECRET` environment variables, respectively.
+API key credentials (id and secret) need to be provided through the `SPACELIFT_API_KEY_ID` and `SPACELIFT_API_KEY_SECRET` environment variables, respectively.
 You can read more about generating them [here](https://docs.spacelift.io/integrations/api#api-key-management).

 ### Authenticating using account profiles

-In order to make workign with multiple Spacelift accounts easy in interactive scenarios, Spacelift supports account management through the `account` family of commands:
+In order to make working with multiple Spacelift accounts easy in interactive scenarios, Spacelift supports account management through the `account` family of commands:

 ```bash
 ❯ spacelift-cli account --help